Skip to Main Content

 The Student Accounts Office helps with questions concerning your tuition bill and payments.
 If you are unable to pay your bill at the beginning of the semester, you can sign up for a payment plan.
 This option is an agreement with the University where you can pay the tuition owed in smaller amounts each month, rather than in one large sum.
 Visit the Student Accounts Office when you arrive for more information.

-The Kerr Fitness Center is a full service athletic center open to all La Roche students.
+The Kerr Fitness & Sports Center is a full service athletic center open to all La Roche students.
 It includes a track, basketball court, exercise machines and more.
 Hours of operation vary depending on the time of year.

 Getting Involved On Campus